-Learning, understanding, doing… A variety of teaching methods are used to boost the learning process: on-site or online theory lectures, practical sessions with equipment deployment and release of oil or a simulant, case studies of past spills, tutorials, tabletop exercises and quizzes using interactive voting systems for all participants throughout the course to ensure they have understood and learnt the notions addressed during the lessons.
+Learning, understanding, doing… A variety of teaching methods are used to boost the learning process: on-site or online theory lectures, practical sessions with equipment deployment and release of oil or a simulant, case studies of past spills, tutorials, tabletop exercises, serious game and quizzes using interactive voting systems for all participants throughout the course to ensure they have understood and learnt the notions addressed during the lessons.

 During and after each course, the participants are given access to the training materials and supplementary documents (regulations, operational guides, etc.) via our online training platform (https://elearning.cedre.fr), so that they can refresh and further the knowledge acquired during the course.

 Skilled and experienced training staff

 Here at Cedre, we select our in-house and external training staff for their recognised skills and experience in the relevant fields.

 In addition to our in-house trainers, Cedre also calls upon external lecturers from the French Navy, CEPPOL, the national shoreline pollution expertise hub, maritime affairs, the French marine casualties investigation board, fire brigades, Marseille Marine Fire Battalion, French Customs, the shipping industry, oil companies, the legal field, the academic world, the media...